Freedom Hill Horse Rescue

 The Horsemanship Team is an all-volunteer group tasked with working with the horses on ground work and under saddle skills to better prepare them for adoption.

-Each horses is taught and evaluated on specific skills such as lowering their head, leading respectfully, backing up, loading in a trailer, responsiveness to cues given under saddle and on the ground, gait transitions, acceptance of various objects and obstacles, and much more.
+Each horse is taught and evaluated on specific skills such as lowering their head, leading respectfully, backing up, loading in a trailer, responsiveness to cues given under saddle and on the ground, gait transitions, acceptance of various objects and obstacles, and much more.

 Members of the Team typically work with one specific horse, but can work with more than one.
 More seasoned members often mentor and assist newer Team members.